albbashong/action-recognition/README.md

 # action-recognition
+Using ViVit Model for action recognition

-Charades Action recognition
+# Charades Action recognition
 --run
 charades.py using your dir path